cmu-delphi/delphi-epidata/docs/api/covidcast-signals/ght.md

 searches in a given location, on a given day.
 This signal is measured in arbitrary units (its scale is meaningless); larger numbers represent higher numbers of COVID-related searches.

+These signals were updated daily until May 8, 2021.
+After that date, Google dropped support for Google Health Trends access.
+We recommend the [Google Symptoms source](google-symptoms.md) as an alternative, which provides finer-grained measures of search volume at the symptom level.

 | Signal | Description |
 | --- | --- |